metamorph-inc/openmeta-mms/docs/source/reference_execution/results_browser/results_browser.rst

 **Title:** The title of the job, as generated at the time of execution by the Master Interpreter.

-**Test Bench Name:** This name is taken from the OpenMETA model at the time of execution by the Master Interpreter.
+**Test Bench Name:** This name is taken from the OpenMETA project at the time of execution by the Master Interpreter.

 **Working Directory:** This the directory that the job is executing or was executed in.
 You can